amk735/DS340W-project-flower-image-classification/README.md

 The file name I chose for the full dataset is 'flowers'.

 I plan to update the transfer model for my research project.
-The file I described in the implementation video is FlowerTransferLearning.i
+The file I described in the implementation video is FlowerTransferLearning.ipynb